 This year, Librarians Without Borders joined forces with San Jose State University (SJSU) in California to offer a service-based learning-model Virtual Internship program.
 Three students working towards Masters in Library and Information Science at San Jose State’s i-School are interning as Program and Communications Assistants with LWB’ers Melanie Sellar, Founder and Co-Executive Director; Erika Heesen, Membership Director; and Brandie Burrows, Guatemala Limitless Horizons Program Manager.
-Using all of the virtual tools at their disposal – Skype, WebEx, Google, Only Office, good old phone calls – the interns are hard at work on projects including providing research assistance in support of the new emerging program with Limitless Horizons Ixil in Guatemala, and developing a communications/social media strategy for the group.
 We’ll be chatting, Q&A style, with each of the three students over the next few weeks, to get to know the LWB Interns.

 What is your current job(s) title?
 I’m currently a Lead Project Coordinator with HR Options, and a freelance writer for Book Riot.

 Tell us a little about your education background and your interests.
 I love school, and I love reading and writing.
 I received my BA in English from University of California, Berkeley, and then hopped right into the full time job stuff with HR Options.
 At some point I realized that I wanted to continue my writing studies, but also didn’t want to move too far away, so I found (and was lucky to be accepted to!)
 Mills College, in Oakland, California, where I completed an MFA in Creative Writing.